Javascipt/soon/README.md

 ### Quick tip:

-after generating your files you can take a quick look on the README.md file using the [detail](https://www.npmjs.com/package/detail) package, you can then modify your file and then publish your package
+after generating your files you can take a quick look at the README.md file using the [detail](https://www.npmjs.com/package/detail) package, you can then modify your file and then publish your package

 ### License
 MIT